 Most of these mills are located in or near Ohio’s Amish Country.

-Ohio is one of 28 states that regulates 255 registered “high-volume” dog breeders.
+Ohio is one of 28 states that regulate 255 registered “high-volume” dog breeders.
 In Holmes County, which is located in Amish Country, 132 “high” volume dog breeders are registered.
 (A high volume dog breeder is anyone that keeps, houses, and maintains adult breeding dogs that produce at least 9 litters of puppies in any given calendar year and sells 60 or more adult dogs or puppies per calendar year.)

-Also, Ohio is one of the states that still allows puppies to be sold in pet stores.
-In fact, if you look at the above map,I live in Cuyahoga County which has 3 pet stores that sells puppy mill puppies.
+Also, Ohio is one of the states that still allow puppies to be sold in pet stores.
+In fact, if you look at the above map,I live in Cuyahoga County which has 3 pet stores that sell puppy mill puppies.
 There’s a pet store less than 10 minutes away from my house that sells Newfie puppies.
 They’ve been selling them there for at least the last 5 years.
 They’re still selling them because people keep buying them.

 Thousands of dogs are suffering in puppy mills throughout Ohio.
 Mother dogs are forced to breed continuously in factory-like conditions, then discarded like trash when they can no longer produce puppies.
 Dogs are crammed into small, filthy wires cages for their entire lives, denied basic care.
 Stop Puppy Mills Ohio is working to end this cruelty.